 Symptoms of Spring Allergies

-Common symptoms include:
+Spring allergy symptoms include:

-- runny nose
+- A runny nose

-- itchy or watery eyes
+- Itchy or watery eyes

-- scratchy throat
+- Scratchy throat

-- pressure headaches
+- Pressure headaches

 Common Causes of Spring Allergies in North Carolina

 Every North Carolinian recognizes the yellow film that covers their cars, homes, clothes, and anything else that’s outside.
 It’s pine pollen.
 You may think this is the source of your allergy woes, but pine pollen is actually too large to cause allergic reactions.
 However, oak, sweet gum, poplar, and other common culprits tend to bloom at the same time, so that yellow cloud of pollen is a good indicator that your allergies might be acting up.

-If you are allergic to any of these tree pollens, you may suffer from the symptoms of allergic rhinitis, also known as hay fever.
+If you are allergic to any of these pollens, you may suffer from the symptoms of allergic rhinitis, also known as hay fever.

 Preventing Spring Allergy Symptoms